MUFASA: A Multi-Layer Framework for Slot Attention: Related Work

 \section{Related Work}

-\myparagraph{Object-centric learning.} Early methods for OCL utilized sequential architectures \cite{burgess2019monet,greff2019multi,jiang2019scalor,lin2020space,elsami2016air,li2020learning,lin2020improving}.
+\myparagraph{Object-centric learning.} Early methods for OCL utilized sequential architectures \cite{burgess2019monet,greff2019multi,jiang2019scalor,lin2020space,eslami2016attend,li2020learning,lin2020improving}.
 These methods do not scale well to complex scenes and impose an arbitrary order on the objects in a scene.
 To resolve these issues, \cite{engelcke2020genesis} formulated OCL as an instance coloring problem and used a stick-breaking prior.
 Another line of work, called slot attention (SA), uses a soft $k$-means clustering approach, wherein object latents are learned iteratively via clustering of similar features \cite{locatello2020object}.
 Cluster separation is achieved by applying dot-product attention with softmax over cluster centers, \ie slots.
 SA, until recently, only showed promising results on synthetic and constrained datasets \cite{johnson2017clevr,karazija2021clevrtex,groth2018shapestacks}.
 DINOSAUR~\cite{seitzer2022bridging} showed that it is possible to scale SA-based methods to complex, real-world scenes \cite{lin2014microsoft,everingham2010pascal,Geiger2013IJRR} by learning in the feature space of a pre-trained self-supervised encoder \cite{oquab2023dinov2,caron2020unsupervised} instead of on raw pixels.
-Since then, SA methods have seen a resurgence of interest, with many works building upon DINOSAUR. \cite{kakogeorgiou2024spot} introduced SPOT, which leverages attention-based self-training to distill knowledge from a teacher to a student model via a cross-entropy loss between their attention masks.
+Since then, SA methods have seen a resurgence of interest, with many works~\cite{Gong_2025_ICCV} building upon \cite{seitzer2022bridging}.
+In \cite{pramanik2024masked}, a masking scheme discards background features, and multi-query SA processes the same feature layer with multiple independent SA modules in an ensemble-like fashion. \cite{kakogeorgiou2024spot} introduced SPOT, which leverages attention-based self-training to distill knowledge from a teacher to a student model via a cross-entropy loss between their attention masks.
 They further proposed patch-order permutations within autoregressive transformer decoders, altering the reconstruction order of image patches during decoding, achieving new SOTA results in UOS.